The Only Use of

 Definition:

-(miserly) of a person: excessively disinclined to part with money
+of a person: excessively unwilling to spend money or give anything away

 of an amount: less than is appropriate